ray-vazquez/JavaScript2019/docs/InstallationGuideReactNative.md

 ## Installing on Mac

 Installing React Native is pretty painless on Mac OS because we have have most of what we need already installed (including an iOS simulator).
-However, you will need to install React Native, Watchman and XCode command line tools.
+However, you will need to install React Native, Watchman, XCode command line tools and the Expo client.

 To begin, install Watchman: